weplanx/dashboard/docs/en-us/base/config-service.md

 ##### withCredentials: boolean

-Allow the request to carry a cookie, set to `true`
+Allow the request to with cookie, set to `true`

 ##### httpInterceptor: boolean